ALib C++ Library

 Simple exception types are therefore very lightweight, as for example class std::runtime_error which contains a simple, dynamically allocated string message.

-Each time an entry is added with method Exception::Add , a new message object is allocated in the monotonic allocator and the values of the given boxes are cloned (see previous chapter 2.1.5 Argument Life-Cycle).
+Each time an entry is added with method Exception::Add, a new message object is allocated in the monotonic allocator and the values of the given boxes are cloned (see previous chapter 2.1.5 Argument Life-Cycle).

-The only operation that the destructor of class Exception performs is to delete the allocated memory chunks.
+The only operation that the destructor of class Exception performs is to delete the allocated memory buffer.
 This is because none of the contained objects needs further destruction calls.
 Neither the boxed objects, nor the vector of such, nor the monotonically allocated list of message entries.

 2.2.4 Exception Entries And Arguments

-We learned so far that class Exception uses a list of entries of type Message , discussed in the first chapter of this manual.
+We learned so far that class Exception uses a list of entries of type Message, discussed in the first chapter of this manual.

-Besides the source information and the message types, there is a third aspect that class Exception leverages from its entry type Message : the list of arbitrary arguments of arbitrary length.
+Besides the source information and the message types, there is a third aspect that class Exception leverages from its entry type Message: the list of arbitrary arguments of arbitrary length.

 But what are the message arguments used for in exceptions and what arguments should be added to exception entries?
 The answer is that this is completely use-case specific.
 For example, the provided arguments might help to implement an exception handler that mitigates the situation by being enabled to analyse in detail what happened.

-In parallel, usually a human readable textual description of the exception is desired.
+In parallel, usually a human-readable textual description of the exception is desired.

-To have just both - a human readable textual description and computational values representing the state that caused the exception - it is recommended to adhere to the following simple scheme for the arbitrary argument list: The first argument should be a string which comprises a format string containing placeholders and following a syntax usable with ALib Formatters (or custom formatter syntax implementations).
-Then this string is followed by the "computational" arguments that comprise valuable information about the state of the software when an exception was thrown.
+To have just both - a human-readable textual description and computational values representing the state that caused the exception - it is recommended to adhere to the following simple scheme for the arbitrary argument list:

-Note, that both formatting options (the built in method and ALox ) are respecting the agreement of message entry types having either positive or negative values.
+Note, that both formatting options (the built in method and ALox) are respecting the agreement of message entry types having either positive or negative values.
 As explained above, this agreement is constituted by method Exception::Type that searches the most recent enty with a positive enum element value.
 "Informational entries" are marked as such in the output.

 Considering the message arguments to be doubly used, once while formatting an exception description and once while analysing the cause of an exception, a small conflict may arise: If a catch handler may need some information that should not be used with the description.
 In this case, a corresponding "suppression placeholder" may be added to the format string.
-For example, using the python-style formatter (FormatterPythonStyle ); placeholder {!X} would suppress an argument completely.
+For example, using the python-style formatter, placeholder {!X} would suppress an argument completely.
 (Note: This is an extension to the original python formatter syntax.)

 2.2.5 Catching Exceptions, Adding Information, Rethrowing